perwendel/spark-template-engines/README.md

 Please follow the official Spark [style guidelines](https://github.com/perwendel/spark/tree/master/config) if you want to contribute.

-## Current Templating Engines that are supported by Spark
+## Current Template Engines that are supported by Spark

 Freemarker
 Handlebars